nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all persons and concerts : `list`

 Shows a list of all persons and concerts in the ConcertPhonebook.
-If the concertContact view is currently being shown, the application will switch to the view of persons and concerts instead.
+If the concert contact view is currently being shown, the application will switch to the view of persons and concerts instead.

 Format: `list`

-### Listing all concertContacts : `listcc`
+### Listing all concert contacts : `listcc`

-Shows a list of all concertContacts in the ConcertPhonebook.
+Shows a list of all concert contacts in the ConcertPhonebook.
-If the persons and concerts are currently being shown, the application will switch to the concertContact view instead.
+If the persons and concerts are currently being shown, the application will switch to the concert contact view instead.

 Format: `listcc`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

-`F2` key can be used to toggle the concertContact view. <br>
+`F2` key can be used to toggle the concert contact view. <br>

 </div>